Getting Started with Blazor Calendar Component

 Install Syncfusion® Blazor Calendars and Themes NuGet in the App

 To add the Blazor Calendar component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
-Alternatively, run the following Package Manager commands:
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 Prerequisites